Jinwon-Ko/LUTFormer/README.md

      ```shell
      (matlab) > ./ppr10k_calculate_metrics.m [evaluate image dir] [GT dir] [mask dir]
      ```

+If you want to get the performance of the paper, Please modify `run_mode` to `'test_paper'`.
+Pretrained models are available in `./pretrained/`.
+They can also be downloaded from [here](https://drive.google.com/file/d/1X70k12VlxTus5ppQlq-ZPl53zxSv-uom/view?usp=sharing).

 ## Results
 1. Photo retouching on FiveK dataset